codership/documentation/galeracluster/source/documentation/galera-status-variables.rst

    "Location", "Galera"
    "Initial Version", ""

-Basically, this is how much the slave lag is slowing down the cluster.
+Basically, this is how much the replica lag is slowing down the cluster.

 To retrieve the value of this status variable, execute the ``SHOW STATUS`` statement like so: